 Resource Category: Purim

-Purim is a holiday about masks, but what many fail to realize is that the masks are only there to encourage us to look behind them.
-We all wear masks every day, and the holiday of Purim encourages us to look past them and reveal our true selves to the world.
+Purim is a holiday about masks.
+We all wear masks every day, but the holiday of Purim encourages us to look past them and reveal our true selves to the world.
 We hope these Purim activities and resources, designed to help you connect with and nurture your truest self, will let you do that!

 In this resource, we seek to address how we can talk about Purim and Purim celebrations in an inclusive way that allows everyone to celebrate safely and doesn’t call anyone out for how they choose to celebrate?
 Included are an alternative reading of the Mitzvah of Intoxication on Purim, a guide to how to promote your event, and a guide to how to make your spaces safer for those experiencing alcohol and substance addiction.